 I guess what I’m saying is, this is a really good time to figure out where your lines seem to be drawn in the sand.
 Obviously I might not be able to figure out the answer to that grammar/spelling curriculum internal debate before convention, but knowing having our family mission statement and priorities organized, will make those decisions much easier and quicker.
 So, you know, you can enjoy everything else at convention!

 (PS.
-Another reason I want to be clear on this before attending: Hubby is attending HEAV with me this year.
+Another reason I want to be clear on this before attending: Hubby attends HEAV with me each year.
 Which means he will actually SEE how much I spend in the Expo hall.
-More incentive to behave, unlike before.
+More incentive to behave.
 Ha!)

 HEAV- Home Educators Association of Virginia – website